General Information on F-1 Status

 1. At the top of the I-765 Form you should choose - Replacement (of lost employment authorization document)

 2. You will need to send copies of all the supporting documents you sent for your initial authorization.
-For a complete list please contact the International Programs Office.
+For a complete list please contact the Center for International Education Office.